 |---|---|---|---|

-| Average Monthly Benefit | $196/person | No direct change to benefit level | Eligibility loss primary driver |
+| Average Monthly Benefit | $196/person | No direct change to benefit level | Eligibility loss is primary driver of reduction |

-| Farm Bill Connection | 70% SNAP = food purchases | Coalition risk | Farm-state R opposition (6-8 senators) |
+| Farm Bill Connection | 70% SNAP = food purchases | Coalition strain | Farm-state R opposition: 6-8 senators signaled concern |

 The State Co-Pay Problem